 I just love the crunchiness of this dish.
 Actually, that is what I love the most about green beans.
 It thirstily soaks up any flavors when it is cooked and becomes deliciously satisfying.
 One cup has 3.4g of fiber which makes you full very easily.

-Red onions: I love the milder flavor of red onions and its bright color.
+- Red onions: I love the milder flavor of red onions and their bright color.

 How to prepare green beans and mushrooms